Solutions-Nitriques/save_and_return/README.markdown

 ### INSTALLATION ###

-- Unzip the anti_brute_force.zip file
+- Unzip the sauve_and_return.zip file
 - (re)Name the folder ***save_and_return***
 - Put into the extension directory
 - Enable/install just like any other extension